 Posted by Heart Hugger on Sep 12, 2019 5:44:00 PM

-One of the unfortunate side effects of having heart surgery is the long and arduous recovery process that immediately follows the procedure.
-For some, this recovery process is easier than expected and health returns after a few weeks.
+Heart surgery can have a long and arduous recovery process that immediately follows the procedure.
+For some, this recovery process is easier than expected and their health returns after a few weeks.
 For others, there are complications that are associated with recovery.
 One of these complications is known as sternal wound dehiscence, or the reopening of the sternal wound.

 Wound dehiscence is a serious postoperative condition that can be life-threatening.
 Wound complications following surgery occur in approximately 2.3% of cardiac or thoracic surgery patients.
 While most patients will not experience serious wound dehiscence, it's important to understand and follow the proper steps to prevent its occurrence.